It's Ecstasy When You Lay Down Next to Me

 "It's Ecstasy When You Lay Down Next to Me" is a hit song by American singer Barry White.
 The song was written by Ekundayo Paris and Nelson Pigford, and arranged by Barry White.
+The track was also sampled in Robbie Williams' 2001 UK #1 hit, "Rock DJ".

 Chart performance

 Released from his album Barry White Sings for Someone You Love.
 The song spent five weeks at the top (#1) of the R&B singles charts during the fall of 1977, and was also a big hit on the pop charts, peaking at number four on the Billboard Hot 100 singles chart, and was his sixth and last top ten hit.

-Samples

-Another song which uses the same beat of "It's Ecstasy" is Le Pamplemousse's "Le Spank" from 1977.